Toyota C-Hr Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average auto insurance rates for a Toyota C-Hr are $988 annually for full coverage insurance.
-Comprehensive insurance costs an estimated $206 each year, collision costs $374, and liability insurance costs $298.
-Buying just liability costs as little as $340 a year, with insurance for high-risk drivers costing $2,136 or more.
-16-year-old drivers pay the highest rates at $3,678 a year or more.
+The average insurance rates for a Toyota C-Hr are $988 a year for full coverage.
+Comprehensive insurance costs around $206, collision costs $374, and liability insurance costs around $298.
+Buying just liability costs as low as $340 a year, with insurance for high-risk drivers costing $2,136 or more.
+Teens cost the most to insure at $3,678 a year or more.

 Average premium for full coverage: $988

-Prices include $500 physical damage deductibles, split liability limits of 30/60, and includes additional medical/uninsured motorist coverage.
-Estimates are averaged for all 50 states and C-Hr models.
+Includes $500 physical damage deductibles, liability coverage up to 30/60, and includes medical and uninsured motorist coverage.
+Prices are averaged for all states and for all C-Hr models.

 Use the form below to get customized rates for your location.